The Brains Trust: Members

 The original three members of the broadcasting team were C. E. M. Joad (philosopher and psychologist), Julian Huxley (biologist) and Commander A. B. Campbell (retired naval officer).
 The chairman was Donald McCullough.

-Later participants included: Edward Andrade, Noel Annan, A. J. Ayer, Michael Ayrton, Isaiah Berlin, Robert Boothby, Jacob Bronowski, Collin Brooks, Violet Bonham Carter, Alan Bullock, Anthony Chenevix-Trench, Kenneth Clark, Margery Fry, Commander Rupert Gould, Gilbert Harding (as chairman), Herbert Hart, Will Hay, Bishop Joost de Blank, Marghanita Laski, C. S. Lewis, John Maud, Malcolm Muggeridge (chairman), Anna Neagle, Egon Ronay, Bertrand Russell, Sir Malcolm Sargent, Hannen Swaffer, Gwyn Thomas (novelist), Geoffrey Crowther (as chairman), Lord Dunsany, Sir Ivone Kirkpatrick, Walter Elliot, Jennie Lee, Ellen Wilkinson, Aldous Huxley, A. J. P. Taylor, Harold Nicolson, Barbara Ward Jackson, Philip Guedalla and Tom Wintringham.
+Later participants included: Edward Andrade, Noel Annan, A. J. Ayer, Michael Ayrton, Isaiah Berlin, Robert Boothby, Jacob Bronowski, Collin Brooks, Violet Bonham Carter, Alan Bullock, Anthony Chenevix-Trench, Kenneth Clark, Margery Fry, Commander Rupert Gould, Gilbert Harding (as chairman), Herbert Hart, Will Hay.
+Bishop Joost de Blank, Marghanita Laski, C. S. Lewis, Rose Macaulay, John Maud, Malcolm Muggeridge (chairman), Anna Neagle, Egon Ronay, Bertrand Russell, Sir Malcolm Sargent, Hannen Swaffer, Gwyn Thomas (novelist), Geoffrey Crowther (as chairman), Lord Dunsany, Sir Ivone Kirkpatrick, Walter Elliot, Jennie Lee, Ellen Wilkinson, Aldous Huxley, A. J. P. Taylor, Harold Nicolson, Barbara Ward Jackson, Philip Guedalla and Tom Wintringham.

 Norman Fisher was a later chairman of the panel.

-Hugh Ross Williamson was also on the panel on occasion and was chairman in 1955.
+Hugh Ross Williamson was on the panel on occasion, and was the chairman in 1955.

 Format

 Listeners or viewers sent in questions on subjects ranging from practical conundrums to moral dilemmas for the panel members to answer.
 The panellists were chosen for the unique contributions each could bring to the subject matter—from the most erudite and serious to the most irreverent and comedic.
 One question which has become a classic example of its kind was 'How does a fly land on a ceiling?
 Does it loop the loop, or what?'.
-Although questions on religion and politics were initially included, these were banned as the programme progressed, following complaints from the Church and Government.
+Questions on religion and politics were initially included, but were banned as the programme progressed, following complaints from the Church and Government.

 Concern also arose with the BBC itself.
 One controller, A. P. Ryan, wrote to the Director-General complaining of the programme's political bias.
 The Controller of Programmes analysed the political attitudes of contributors and calculated a proportion of 25 left-wing and 28 right-wing along with three 'doubtfuls'.
-He agreed, however, that two of the three regulars, Joad and Huxley, were left-wing.
+He agreed that two of the three regulars, Joad and Huxley, were left-wing.
 They were also agnostics, a matter of irritation to Dr J. W. Welch, the Director of Religious Broadcasting.
-In June 1941 the Controller of Programmes instructed the panel to 'avoid all questions involving religion, political philosophy or vague generalities about life'.
-In June 1942 the Board of Governors reiterated that questions about religion were to be excluded.
+In June 1941, the Controller of Programmes instructed the panel to 'avoid all questions involving religion, political philosophy or vague generalities about life'.
+In June 1942, the Board of Governors reiterated that questions about religion were to be excluded.

 The conversation was free-wheeling, unscripted and unrehearsed, relying on the skills of the presenters to fashion cogent responses in the time available.
 This lent an 'edge-of-the-seat' feel which did much to add to its popularity.